eslint/eslint.org/src/content/blog/2024-12-04-differences-between-linting-and-type-checking.md

 > 💡 See [`no-unused-binary-expressions`: From code review nit to ecosystem improvements](/blog/2024/10/code-review-nit-to-ecosystem-improvements) for more areas of code checking with partial overlap between linting and type checking.

-## Is a Linter Still Useful With a Type Checker?
+## Is a ESLint Still Useful With TypeScript?

 **Yes.**

 If you are using TypeScript, it is still very useful to use ESLint.
-In fact, linters and type checkers are at their most powerful when used in conjunction with each other.
+In fact, ESLint and TypeScript are at their most powerful when used in conjunction with each other.

-### Linters, With Type Information
+### ESLint, With Type Information

 Traditional lint rules run on a single file at a time and have no knowledge of other files in the project.
 They can't make decisions on files based on the contents of other files.